akshay-rakheja/Trading-Algos/LSTM/README.md

 ## What is Machine Learning?

-Machine learning is a branch of Artificial Intelligence (AI) and computer science which focuses on the use of data and algorithms to imitate the way that humans learn, gradually improving its accuracy1.
+Machine learning is a branch of Artificial Intelligence (AI) and computer science which focuses on the use of data and algorithms to imitate the way that humans learn, gradually improving its accuracy.
 Machine learning empowers traders to accelerate and automate one of the most complex, time-consuming, and challenging aspects of algorithmic trading, providing a competitive advantage beyond rules-based trading.
-2
 There are several kinds of machine learning algorithms that exist today for a range of use cases.
 We will be focusing on Long Short-Term Memory (LSTM).

 ## What is LSTM?

 LSTM is a special kind of recurrent neural network capable of handling long-term dependencies.
-These networks are capable of learning order dependence in sequence prediction problems.3 Financial time series prediction is one such problem where we can use LSTM to predict future prices of an asset.
-If you would like to understand how the network works, I have found this to be a great resource in understanding LSTM networks.
+These networks are capable of learning order dependence in sequence prediction problems.
+Financial time series prediction is one such problem where we can use LSTM to predict future prices of an asset.
+If you would like to understand how the network works, I have found [this](https://colah.github.io/posts/2015-08-Understanding-LSTMs/) article to be a great resource in understanding LSTM networks.

-What are we building?
+## What are we building?

 We are building a trading bot that uses a LSTM model to predict the closing price of ETH/USD on Alpaca.
 We will use market data from Alpaca to train our model and use the predicted value from the trained model to make necessary trading decisions.
 We can consider two scenarios to start off:
 If we do not have a position and the current price of the asset is less than the predicted price of the asset at some time in the future.
 In this scenario, we place a BUY market order for a fixed quantity of the asset.
 If we do have a position and the current price of the asset is more than the predicted price of the asset at some time in the future.
 In this scenario we place a SELL market order for a fixed quantity of the asset.

 ## Let’s Build

 Before getting started, you will need to create an Alpaca account to use paper trading as well as fetch market data for ETH/USD.
-You can get one by signing up here.
-Also, code for this trading bot can be found here.
+You can get one by signing up [here](https://alpaca.markets/).
+Also, code for this trading bot can be found [here](https://github.com/akshay-rakheja/Trading-Algos/blob/master/LSTM/lstm.py).
 Now, let’s get started!

 ```python
 from alpaca.data.historical import CryptoHistoricalDataClient